snivilised/cobrass/README.md

 - Cobra container; collection of cobra commands that can be independently referenced by name as opposed to via child/parent relationship.
 The container also takes care of adding commands to the root or any other as required.
 - A `parameter set` groups together all the flag option values, so that they don't have to be handled separately.
 A single entity (the ___ParamSet___) can be created and passed into the core of the client application.
-- Pseudo int based enum; provides a mapping between user specifed enum string values and the their internal int based representation.
+- Pseudo int based enum; provides a mapping between user specified enum string values and the their internal int based representation.
 - Option value validation; a user defined function can be provided for each option value to be validated
 - Option validator helpers; as an alternative to providing a function to perform option validation, the client can invoke any of the predefined validator helpers for various types.

 ### 🎁 Cobra Container